 PASSPORTS & VISAS

-All visitors must be in possession of a valid passport for at least 6 month beyond their anticipated departure dates from Egypt.
-A tourist visa is recommended to be obtained prior to arrival at Cairo airport.
+All visitors must have a valid passport for at least 6 months beyond their anticipated departure dates from Egypt.
+A tourist visa is recommended to be obtained before arrival at Cairo airport.

-For many nationalities it can be obtained at airport upon arrival against visa charge.
-As official regulations can change without prior notice, we recommend that Traveler should check with the nearest Egyptian Consulate for the updated appropriate information shortly before traveling.
+For many nationalities, it can be obtained at the airport upon arrival against visa charges.
+As official regulations can change without prior notice, we recommend that Travelers should check with the nearest Egyptian Consulate for the updated appropriate information shortly before traveling.

 CUSTOMS

-All Items of personal nature are exempt from duty, yet, electronic equipment’s, video cameras, laptop computers must be declared upon arrival and may be listed on a declaration form by custom’s officials that will retain the original and give you the copy.
+All Items of a personal nature are exempt from duty, yet, electronic equipment, video cameras, and laptop computers must be declared upon arrival and may be listed on a declaration form by customs officials who will retain the original and give you a copy.
 This copy should be kept safe as may be needed upon departure.

-Customs officials may examine baggage upon arrival and possible upon departure.
+Customs officials may examine baggage upon arrival and possibly upon departure.

 CLIMATE

-April to June, temperature is conformable, but can get hot in the middle of the day.
-July to September is very hot in Upper Egypt (Luxor & Aswan), but Air-conditioned vehicles, Hotels and Cruises would make the relief.
+From April to June, the temperature is conformable but can get hot in the middle of the day.
+July to September is very hot in Upper Egypt (Luxor & Aswan), but Air-conditioned vehicles, Hotels, and Cruises would make the relief.
 October & November (autumn) is a very pleasant weather in general.

 CLOTHING

-Cotton cloth are referable in summer, light warm outfits are more suitable for winter.
+Cotton clothes are referable in summer, light warm outfits are more suitable for winter.
 The sun can get quite strong, therefore a Cap and a pair of sunglasses are strongly recommended.

-Comfortable shoes are also recommended specially for the sightseeing tours.
-It is important that women should not wear revealing clothes in religious buildings (Mosques & Churches).
+Comfortable shoes are also recommended especially for sightseeing tours.
+Women mustn’t wear revealing clothes in religious buildings (Mosques & Churches).

 FOOD

 There is a wide choice of food in Egypt, from European to Middle Eastern.
 Egyptian cuisine is similar in many ways to that of North African countries.
-Egyptian fruits (especially in summer) are cheap and delicious, but should be properly and thoroughly washed by water before eaten.
+Egyptian fruits (especially in summer) are cheap and delicious but should be properly and thoroughly washed with water before being eaten.

-Egyptian food is mixture between Turkish and Lebanese food which is delicious.
-The Far eastern food is relatively known in Cairo and includes variety between Thai, Chinese, and Sushi.
+Egyptian food is a mixture of Turkish and Lebanese food which is delicious.
+The Far Eastern food is relatively known in Cairo and includes a variety of Thai, Chinese, and Sushi.

 WATER